-The Pilot Project Program (PPP) provides support and mentoring to ESIs and UR faculty in health equity research, with the objective of generating preliminary data that will increase investigators’ competitiveness for NIH and other external health and health equity-related research funding.
+The Pilot Project Program (PPP) supports and mentors ESIs and UR faculty in health equity research, to generate preliminary data that will increase investigators’ competitiveness for NIH and other external health and health equity-related research funding.

-For complete program details, and a listing of the currently funded Pilot Projects, please see the Pilot Project Program website.
+Please see the Pilot Project Program website for complete program details and a listing of the currently funded Pilot Projects.

 The Individualized Mentoring Program (IMP) overall goal is to build institutional capacity by increasing the number of ESIs and UR faculty receiving training in health equity-related research with a focus on team science and translational research.
 The IMP provides formalized training and mentoring to transition mentees into strong independent investigators and future mentors.

 Investigators who apply for PPP funding will receive individualized support throughout the proposal process, help selecting mentor teams, and formal mentorship and research support by the SHERC cores.
 IMP mentorship is provided for SHERC pilot and research project investigators.